paoloose/urn/README.md

 default values.
 Note that you will need to do a `sudo make install` to get the required file `urn-gtk.gschema.xml` into the expected location.

-Keybind strings must be parseable by the [gtk_accelerator_parse](https://docs.gtk.org/gtk4/func.accelerator_parse.html).
+Keybind strings must be parsable by the [gtk_accelerator_parse](https://docs.gtk.org/gtk4/func.accelerator_parse.html).

 ## Colors